ceciivanov/platform-go-challenge/README.md

 - Generate Code Coverage Report: Generates a coverage summary report.
 - Add Coverage PR Comment: Adds a comment to the pull request with the coverage results.

-By implementing this CI system, we ensure a robust and reliable codebase, with automated checks and balances to maintain code quality and coverage standards.
+By implementing this CI pipeline, the project ensures that all code changes are tested and that the coverage results are visible to the developers.

 ### Example of Coverage Report